Charles Bent: Territorial Governor

-Following the bloodless occupation of New Mexico, many of the inhabitants of New Mexico were not happy about the new American rule.
+Following the occupation of New Mexico as part of the Mexican-American War, many of the inhabitants of New Mexico were not happy about the new American rule.
 Some mourned the loss of the old connection with Mexico, others feared the loss of their private goods, and others hated Bent, the New Mexican Territorial Governor who served under the U.S. war-time occupation, because of his negative attitude towards Mexicans.
 In December 1846, the influential families in the state started to plan a revolt against their new rulers.
-The governor and Colonel Price found out about the conspiracy and some of the leaders of the movement were arrested, but two important ones were able to escape.
+Governor Bent and Colonel Sterling Price found out about the conspiracy and some of the leaders of the movement were arrested, but two important ones were able to escape.

-Death
+Torture and death

 In January 1847, while serving as territorial governor, Bent traveled to his hometown of Taos without military protection.
 After arriving, he was scalped alive and murdered in his home by a group of pueblo Native American attackers, under the orders of Mexican conspirators who started the Taos Revolt.
 Bent is buried in the National Cemetery in Santa Fe.

 The women and children in the Bent home were not harmed by the insurgents, and the remaining members of the family fled to safety next door through a hole in the parlor wall.

 In the following months, Colonel Price was able to quell the uprising, which ended in July 1847.
 Most of the rebels were caught and some of them were executed.

 Personal life

 In 1835, Charles "Carlos" Bent married Maria Ignacia Jaramillo, who was born in Taos, New Mexico.
 Maria's younger sister, Josefa Jaramillo, would later marry Kit Carson.

+Charles and Maria had five children: Alfred, Estifina, Teresina, George (died as infant), and Virginia (died as infant).
+Alfred was murdered at Taos on December 9, 1865.
+Yiorgos Caralambo (a.k.a.
+Greek George) was allegedly hired as the assassin by people with interests in the Maxwell Land Grant, 1/4 of which Alfred and his two sisters inherited from their father Charles.
+Lucien B. Maxwell, Charles Beaubien, and Guadalupe Miranda held large other portions of the grant.

+Charles's brothers Robert and George died at Bent's Fort (1846 and 1841, respectively).

+Slave Owner

+Charles Bent owned Charlotte and Dick Green, who worked at Bent's Fort.
+William Bent freed the couple after Dick fought with the posse that avenged Charles's assassination.

 Legacy

-Bent and the renowned frontier scout Christopher "Kit" Carson married sisters.
-Maria Ignacia Bent outlived her husband by 36 years and died on April 13, 1883.
-The Bents had two daughters, Teresina and Estefana (Estefania) and a son, Alfred.
-Maria Bent and the Carsons are interred at Kit Carson Cemetery in Taos.

 Bent Street, which runs in front of what had been his home in Taos, and Martyr's Lane, which runs behind it, are named for him.

 The Governor Charles Bent House is now a museum.
 An elementary school in northeast Albuquerque is named in Bent's honor.